MattKim97/SpotiFrog/README.md

 * Visitors may not create or upload songs to an album without logging in to a user
 * Visitors may not like songs without logging in to a user
 * Users may log-in and log-out
-* Users when logging in, redirects to the last page logged out from if not new, if new redirect to landing page

 ### 2. Songs